With Colorado real estate in high demand, local housing markets are experiencing a shortage in inventory for resale.

 Unlike purchasing a lot-and-home package from a production builder, building a custom home generally requires finding your own lot.
 The lot is an entirely separate expense from the building budget.

-When looking at lots, it’s important to understand any community building restrictions.
+When looking at lots, it’s important to understand any building restrictions in the community.
 Communities may have architectural building requirements that strongly influence the look and feel of the completed home.
 The building requirements and restrictions will also directly impact your total project costs.

 The cost of the lot has traditionally been 25% of the total project cost.